yarax/eslint-plugin-typelint/README.md

 If you want to make your code 100% typed, please use any of existing static typed languages, which can be transpiled to JavaScript (TypeScript, Flow etc)

-The goal of TypeLint is to help developer avoid `undefined` errors, but optionally and staying all the speed and flexibility of JavaScript developemnt.
+The goal of TypeLint is to help developer avoid `undefined` errors, but optionally and staying all the speed and flexibility of JavaScript developement.

 `BTW` TypeLint was written with help of TypeLint 😊️

-# All eslinrc options
+# All .eslinrc typelint settings options

 * lintNative - {Bolean} should TypeLint check native JS types, defined by ususal JSDoc notation. `Default`: false
 * modelsDir - {String} path to your models dir.
 Every file is a separate model